abe-winter/abe-winter.github.io/about.md

 Mostly I'm trying to read more and the writing I do here gives me an excuse.

-I'm also helping midsized web companies build backend stacks under load, and also building a pre-launch consumer product.
+I'm also helping midsized web companies build backend stacks under load, and also building [wait.chat](https://wait.chat), a hybrid inbox for async teams.

-If you love or hate something that I've written here, let me know on twitter or email (scroll down).
+If you love or hate something that I've written here, let me know on twitter or email.
-Ideally all fan mail will include a book or article recommendation.

 Few enough people read this blog.
 If you read + like it, I want to hear your thoughts.
 Hit me up, it's awinter.public@gmail.com.